Nov 16th, 2022 · 7 min read

 There are different features that make certain dimes special.
 Some are very rare and can almost never be found in circulation, while others show up once in a while.
 The question, though, is: how do you even recognize these dimes when you see them?

-To somewhat even the playing field, this article gives premium information on finding, identifying, appraising, and selling rare dimes worth money.
+To somewhat even the playing field if you’ve happened upon or inherited coins you do not know what to do with, this article gives premium information on finding, identifying, appraising, and selling rare dimes worth money.

-The dimes mentioned in this list are not necessarily rare dimes worth thousands of dollars, but they fetch a decent amount of cash.
-If you’re looking out for valuable dimes that you can ‘happen upon’, these coins can be found in circulation and are worth more than face value.
+The dimes mentioned in this list are not necessarily rare investment pieces worth thousands of dollars, but they fetch a decent amount of cash.
+If you’re looking out for valuable dimes that you can ‘happen upon’, these coins can be found in circulation, with a collector, or in an inherited coin collection and are worth more than face value.

 They are classic dimes that are quite difficult to find in circulation, and their scarcity makes them pretty valuable.
 You should feel lucky when you find any of these dimes, as they could be worth $2-$100.
 The price usually depends on their condition and could exceed this range.